projectdiv/div/README.md

 ## 🛠️ Setup in a Snap

-Make sure you have Node installed on your machine, and then copy/paste the following command in your terminal:
+Make sure you have <a href="https://nodejs.org" target="_blank">node</a> installed on your machine.
+Then copy/paste the following command in your terminal:

 ```
 npm install -g div